 - 5.1.
-Child means a person involved in the activities of (Organisation) (including athletes) and under the age of 18 years unless otherwise stated under the law applicable to the child (eg, for the purposes of child sexual offences in Victoria, a "child" refers to a person under the age of 16 years). - 5.2.
-Child Abuse is the mistreatment of a Child or Young Person that has Harmed, is Harming or is likely to Harm or endanger that Child or Young Person's physical or emotional health, development or wellbeing and the Child has not, or is not likely to be protected by the parent(s) or guardian(s).
+Child means a person involved in the activities of Geelong Saints Hockey Club (including athletes) and under the age of 18 years unless otherwise stated under the law applicable to the child (e.g. for the purposes of child sexual offences in Victoria, a child refers to a person under the age of 16 year). - 5.2.
+Child Abuse is the mistreatment of a Child or Young Person that has harmed, is harming or is likely to harm or endanger that Child or Young Person's physical or emotional health, development or wellbeing and the Child has not, or is not likely to be protected by the parent(s) or guardian(s).
 For the avoidance of doubt, this includes but is not limited to Emotional or Psychological Abuse, Bullying, Grooming, Sexual Exploitation, Neglect and Harassment. - 5.3.
-Child protection means any responsibility, measure or activity undertaken to safeguard children from Harm. - 5.4.
-Grooming is a term used to describe what happens when a perpetrator of Abuse builds a relationship with a Child with a view to abusing them at some stage.
-There is no set pattern in relation to the Grooming of Children.
-For some perpetrators, there will be a lengthy period of time before the Abuse begins.
-The Child may be given special attention and what starts as an apparently normal display of affection, such as cuddling, can develop into sexual touching or masturbation and then into more serious sexual behaviour.
-Other perpetrators may draw a Child in and Abuse them relatively quickly.
-Some abusers do not groom Children but Abuse them without forming a relationship at all.
-Grooming can take place in any setting where a relationship is formed, such as leisure, music, sports and religious activities, or in internet chatrooms, in social media or by other technological channels. - 5.5.
-Harm means Harm to a person or a Child is any detrimental effect of a significant nature to the person or Child's physical, psychological or emotional wellbeing.
+Child Protection means any responsibility, measure or activity undertaken to safeguard children from harm. - 5.4.
+Grooming is a term used to describe what happens when a perpetrator of abuse builds a relationship with a child with a view to abusing them at some stage.
+There is no set pattern in relation to the grooming of children.
+For some perpetrators, there will be a lengthy period of time before abuse begins.
+The child may be given special attention and what starts as an apparently normal display of affection, such as cuddling, can develop into sexual touching or masturbation and then into more serious sexual behaviour.
+Other perpetrators may draw a child in and abuse them relatively quickly.
+Some abusers do not groom children but abuse them without forming a relationship at all.
+Grooming can take place in any setting where a relationship is formed, such as leisure, music, sports and religious activities, or in internet chat rooms, in social media or by other technological channels. - 5.5.
+Harm means harm to a person or a child that has a detrimental effect of a significant nature to the person or child's physical, psychological or emotional wellbeing.
 It is immaterial how the harm is caused.
-Harm can be caused by: - Physical, Psychological or Emotional Abuse or Neglect; - Sexual Abuse or Exploitation; - a single act, omission or circumstance; and - a series or combination of acts, omissions or circumstances. - 5.6.
-Sexual offence (in Victoria) means a criminal offence involving sexual activity or actions of indecency or any act which exposes a child under the age of 16 years to, or involves a child under the age of 16 years in, sexual activity or matters beyond his or her understanding or contrary to accepted community standards.
-Sexually offence behaviours can include the fondling of genitals, masturbation, oral sex, vaginal or anal penetration by a penis, finger or any other object, fondling of breasts, voyeurism, exhibitionism, and exposing the child to or involving the child in pornography.
-It includes grooming, which includes actions deliberately undertaken with the aim of befriending and establishing an emotional connection with a child under the age of 16 years (or their carer, family or supervisor) to lower their inhibitions and prepare them for engagement in a sexual offence.
+Harm can be caused by: - Physical, Psychological or Emotional Abuse or Neglect;

-5.7.
-Mandatory reporter means a person who is legally required to make a report to the Department of Health and Human Services or the Police if they form a belief on reasonable grounds that a child is in need of protection.
+- Sexual Abuse or Exploitation; - a single act, omission or circumstance; and - a series or combination of acts, omissions or circumstances. - 5.6.
+Sexual Offence (in Victoria) means a criminal offence involving sexual activity or actions of indecency or any act which exposes a child under the age of 16 years to or involves a child under the age of 16 years in, sexual activity or matters beyond their understanding or contrary to accepted community standard.
+Sexual offence behaviours can include the fondling of genitals, masturbation, oral sex, vaginal or anal penetration by a penis, finger or any object, fondling of breasts, voyeurism, exhibitionism, and exposing the child to or involving the child in pornography.
+It includes grooming, which includes actions deliberately undertaken with the aim of befriending and establishing an emotional connection with a child under the age of 16 years (or their carer, family or supervisor) to lower their inhibitions and prepare them for engagement in a sexual offence. - 5.7.
+Mandatory Reporter means a person who is legally required to make a report to the Department of Families, Fairness and Housing Victoria (DFFH) or the Police if they form a belief on reasonable grounds that a child is in need of protection.
 It includes (but is not limited to) teachers, principals, registered psychologists, nurses, doctors and midwives.